Coronavirus Vaccine – Frequently Asked Questions

 What Types of COVID-19 Vaccine Are Available?

-There are two approved COVID-19 vaccines currently in use in the United States.
+There are multiple approved COVID-19 vaccines currently in use in the United States.
 Many more are still in various forms of trials or awaiting approval.
-These two immunizations are:
+Some of the approved immunizations are:

 - Pfizer-BioNTech Vaccine – A two dose immunization with the second given 21 days after the first.
 The vaccine does not contain eggs, preservatives or latex.